adityakamath/adityakamath.github.io/_posts/2020-08-30-controlling-pinguino-with-blynk.md

 comments: true
 ---

 So, I decided to call my desktop notification lamp 'Pinguino'.
 As in, Ping my Arduino.
 Over the last two days, I integrated the Blynk GUI that I talked about in the last blog.
 For this weekend, I wanted to achieve two things: first, to control the NeoPixel ring with the Blynk App.
 Secondly, for every change made from the Blynk GUI, I want to send a message to a Discord server.
-The following sections talk about how I did these tasks
+The following sections talk about how I did these tasks.

 #### Controlling the Arduino MKR Wi-Fi 1010 and NeoPixel ring with Blynk